How to Fix Door seal mold on Maytag MHW6630HW (Front Load)

 Step 5

-Press the inner lip of the new seal onto the tub flange first, aligning the marked drain hole at the 6-o’clock position so water routes correctly into the drain path.
-Stretch the outer lip over the front panel flange all the way around, then reinstall the wire spring ring starting at 6-o’clock, pressing it firmly into the groove around the entire circumference — any unset section of the spring will allow the seal to blow off during a spin cycle.
+Press the inner lip of the new seal onto the tub flange first, aligning the marked drain hole at the 6-o’clock position to ensure water routes correctly into the drain path.
+Stretch the outer lip over the front panel flange all the way around, then reinstall the wire spring ring starting at 6-o’clock, pressing it firmly into the groove around the entire circumference.
+Any unset section of the spring could allow the seal to blow off during a spin cycle.

 Step 6

-After every wash cycle, leave the door ajar to allow airflow through the drum and boot seal folds, since mold thrives in the trapped moisture of a sealed door.
-Run an Affresh Tub Clean cycle monthly to remove detergent residue and biofilm before they build up enough to feed new mold growth — these two habits are the primary reason mold returns on front-loaders that have already been cleaned or resealed.
+After every wash cycle, leave the door ajar to allow airflow through the drum and boot seal folds.
+Mold thrives in the trapped moisture of a sealed door.
+Run an Affresh Tub Clean cycle monthly to remove detergent residue and biofilm before they build up enough to feed new mold growth.
+These two habits are the primary reasons mold returns on front-loaders that have been cleaned or resealed.

 Where to Buy Replacement Parts